SkynetLabs/skynet-kernel/libs/README.md

 Constants should always be all caps with underscores: `EXAMPLE_CONST`

-Functions should always use a lowerCase naming format.
+Functions, variables and object properties should always use a camelCase naming format.

 Types should always use an UpperCase naming format.